Why It Is So Hard To Get Rodents Out Of Phoenix Homes?

 February 8, 2021

-Some pets want to be around people, and some seem to not care about their owner's existence.
+Some pets love to be around people, and some seem not to notice that their owners exist.
 Rodents are the latter.
-If you have ever owned a rat, mouse, or hamster, you know what we are talking about.
-These small whiskered animals do not bond with humans as well as a dog might and will run away in a second when let out of their cage.
-It is also good to note that when not kept in cages, rodents are extremely problematic pests.
-What makes things worse is that once they have free-run of a home, they are extremely difficult to get out.
+If you have ever had a rat, mouse, or hamster, then you know what we're talking about.
+These animals do not bond with humans as well as dogs or cats do and usually run away the second they are let out of their cage.
+It is also good to note that when not kept in cages as pets, mice and rats are extremely problematic pests.
+What makes things worse is that once they have free-run of a home, they are extremely difficult to get rid of.

-Here is why it is so hard to get rodents out of Phoenix homes and what you need to know to handle these pests.
+Here's why it is so hard to get rodents out of Phoenix homes and what you need to know in order to handle these pests.

 How Rodents Get Into Homes

-The majority of rodents that cause trouble inside Phoenix homes are going to be wild and not store-bought.
+The majority of rodents that cause trouble inside Phoenix homes are going to be undomesticated.
 Some common ways these pests find their way indoors include through gaps and cracks in a home's foundation, through damaged window or door screens, under raised and or improperly sealed doors, through open doors or windows, or through damaged areas around a home's exterior.
-Older homes are typically more susceptible to rodent problems as it takes time for damage to occur and natural entry points to present themselves.
+Older homes are typically more susceptible to rodent problems as it takes time for damage to develop and natural entry points to present themselves.

 The Dangers Of Rodents

 Not all rodents carry diseases, but enough do for it to be a legitimate concern.
-If one of these pests is infected and walking around your living areas, they are likely to spread disease-causing organisms over surfaces, left out food, and around storage areas.
-Rodents also regularly carry fleas and ticks indoors.
-These smaller blood-feeding insects and arachnids spread their own list of diseases to both humans and pets.
+If an infected mouse or rat is infected and scurrying around inside your home, they are likely spreading disease-causing bacteria everywhere they go including your floors, counters, cupboards, dishes, food items, and more.
+Rodents also regularly carry fleas and ticks indoors, which come with their own list of diseases they spread to both humans and pets.

 Where Rodents Hide Around Homes

-Your wall voids are designed to insulate your home to keep outside temperatures out and inside temperatures in.
+Your wall voids are designed to insulate and regulate the temperature of your home.
 They also work great to protect rodents looking for safe places to hide.
-When these pests invade living areas, they gravitate to secluded spots where you can't easily find them, such as within wall and ceiling voids, inside storage areas, and in other hidden locations around the home.
+When these pests invade living areas, they gravitate toward secluded spots where you can't easily find them such as within wall and ceiling voids, storage areas, and in other hidden locations around the home.

 How To Keep Rodents Out

-Before we talk about how difficult rodents are to get out of a home, here are some practical ways to stop these pests from coming indoors in the first place:
+Before we talk about how difficult rodents are to get rid of, here are some practical ways to stop these pests from coming indoors in the first place: